Marvin Dienst: Later career

 In 2016, Dienst participated in the ADAC GT Masters for Schütz Motorsport.
 In the penultimate round at the Hockenheimring, he was able to achieve a podium finish for the first time.
 He scored a total of 51 points, and placed 14th in the drivers' classification and fifth in the junior classification.

-In 2017, he drove for the Dempsey-Proton Racing team in the FIA World Endurance Championship, in the LMGTE Am class.
+In 2017, Dienst drove for the Dempsey-Proton Racing team in the FIA World Endurance Championship, in the LMGTE Am class.
 In addition, he made a guest appearance for Craft-Bamboo Racing in the GT World Challenge Asia in Shanghai.
-Here he finished race 1 in 6th place and won race 2 with his teammate Darryl O'Young.
+Here he finished race 1 in sixth place and won race 2 with his teammate Darryl O'Young.
 This was their first victory with Porsche in the GT3 class.

-In 2018 he participated in the European Le Mans Series in the GTE class for Proton Competition.
+In 2018, Dienst participated in the European Le Mans Series in the GTE class for Proton Competition.

 Dienst again competed in the ADAC GT Masters in 2019 and 2020.
 He has since gone on to compete in the ADAC GT4 Germany, Nürburgring Endurance Series, Deutsche Tourenwagen Masters and the Intercontinental GT Challenge.